zakuArbor/proxyAuth/doc/week03/Arslan_Log_Week3.md

 ---

 ## OBJECTIVES
-* Setup the bluetooth adaptor that can allow us to connect to bluetooth in virtual environment
+* Setup the Bluetooth adaptor that can allow us to connect to Bluetooth within Virtual Environment
 * Peform testing

 ## SOURCES USED